Private-Storm/Blog/File GUIDS/Readme.md

 * Time for pressing the "Open file by Guid" button.

-If everything works correctly a line will be added to the memo (magically since you move the executeable from the original location but its still found!)
+If everything works correctly a line will be added to the memo (magically since you moved the executeable from the original location but its still found!)

 <h3>Attention</h3>

 > The only exception I've found is that you can't move the file to another partition, that will not work.
+Which is correctly the function needs a start partition to be set.